 - You have substantial assets in 401(k)s or IRAs

 - You recently lost a spouse or other family member

-- You have a taxable estate for federal and/or state estate tax purposes
+- You have a taxable estate for federal or state estate tax purposes

 If one or more of these situations apply to you, then you'll need the counseling and advice of an experienced estate planning attorney to create your estate planning documents.
-Otherwise, it may be a probate lawyer and your state's department of revenue and/or the IRS that will receive the largest chunk of your estate.
+Otherwise, it may be a probate lawyer, your state's revenue department, or the IRS that will receive the largest chunk of your estate.